-My parents couldn't afford welding school so when I was given this opportunity I decided to give it a try.
-Eni took me to a master welder who taught me the trade.
-I will leave the workshop soon and open my own.
+My parents couldn't afford to send me to welding school, so when I got this opportunity I decided to give it a try.
+Eni gave me the chance to train with a master welder who is teaching me the trade.
+I'm going to leave his workshop soon and open my own.
 I have all the necessary tools.
-I also intend to train anyone who needs and wants to learn
+I also intend to train anyone who wants to learn

 Impact on the environment and communities

-Finally, the Business and Market Fair recently held in Sanzule, where project participants put their products on sale (bread and derivatives, eggs, soaps, clothes and accessories), is another example of the recent initiatives involving the Western Region of Ghana that contribute to the development of the area.
+Finally, in November 2019, the Business and Market Fair held in the Sanzule community, where those taking part in the project had the chance to sell their products (bread and derivatives, eggs, soap, clothes, accessories and more), is another example of an initiative that, in recent years, has contributed to the development of the Western Region of Ghana.

 3.9 mln $